 The most classic example is that of a Bounty Hunter.

-They might be a member of a guild or organization who specialize in fulfillment of certain contracts.
+They might be a member of a guild or organization that specializes in the fulfillment of certain contracts.
 If this feels too morally gray, the organization may only accept contracts for justified killings with full approval from the authorities.

 On the other hand, they might be more accustomed to life outside of an organization.
 They might be more of the lone wolf type or may be most comfortable in a small group.